 - Salt

-I use rice vinegar, but you can use other types of vinegar such as wine vinegar and cider vinegar.
+- Rice vinegar - I use rice vinegar, but you can use other types of vinegar such as wine vinegar and apple cider vinegar, or lime juice.

 🔪Instructions